 Upon the occurrence of "change of control" events as may be described in a prospectus supplement related to the issuance by Ferrellgas Partners or the operating partnership of debt securities, the applicable issuer or a third party may be required to make a change of control offer to repurchase those debt securities at a premium to their principal amount, plus accrued and unpaid interest.
 The applicable issuer may not have the financial resources to purchase its debt securities in that circumstance, particularly if a change of control event triggers a similar repurchase requirement for, or results in the acceleration of, other indebtedness.
 The indenture governing Ferrellgas Partners' outstanding notes contains such a repurchase requirement.
 Some of the agreements governing the operating partnership's indebtedness currently provide that specified change of control events will result in the acceleration of the indebtedness under those agreements.
 Future debt agreements of Ferrellgas Partners or the operating partnership may also contain similar provisions.
 The obligation to repay any accelerated indebtedness of the operating partnership will be structurally senior to Ferrellgas Partners' obligations to repurchase its debt securities upon a change of control.
-In addition, future debt agreements of Ferrellgas Partners or the operating partnership to repurchase its debt securities upon a change of control.
+In addition, future debt agreements of Ferrellgas Partners or the operating partnership may contain other restrictions on the ability of Ferrellgas Partners or the operating partnership may indebtedness of Ferrellgas Partners or of the operating partnership to repurchase its debt securities upon a change of control.
 These restrictions could prevent the applicable issuer from satisfying its obligations to purchase its debt securities unless it is able to refinance or obtain waivers under any indebtedness of Ferrellgas Partners or of the operating partnership containing these restrictions.
-The applicable issuer's failure to make or consummate a change of control repurchase offer or pay the change of control purchase price when due will give the trustee and the holders of the debt securities particular rights that will be described in the applicable prospectus supplement.
+The applicable issuer's failure to make or consummate a change of control repurchase offer or pay the change of control purchase price when due will give the trustee and the